 There were co-HR kings this past season with the Blue Jays’ Vladimir Guerrero belting 48 dingers and the Royals’ Salvador Perez also reaching that number.
-The 2022 MLB season is quickly approaching and sportsbooks will soon have HR leader odds available to bet one.
+Who will be the HR king in 2022?
+Sportsbooks have posted odds for which player will smash the most HRs this season.

 *Home run markets might not be available while games are in action